 There are many more “pro’s than “cons” for using a natural horse wormer, provided that the worm burden is monitored and field are well managed – regular poo picking

-- Horse worms are becoming increasingly resistant to chemicals – as companies encourage us to “over worm” in pursuit of profit
+Horse worms are becoming increasingly resistant to chemicals, as companies encourage us to overuse horse wormer in pursuit of profit.

 Horse worms are becoming increasingly resistant to chemicals

-Resistance of parasitic resistance to wormers, resulting from the over use of chemical wormers, is becoming an growing problem.
+Parasitic resistance to wormers, resulting from the overuse of chemical horse wormers, is becoming a growing problem.

-Whilst routinely deworming with chemicals kills all the worms susceptibleto chemical & bacterial wormers, this leaves the resistant worms to lay eggs and multiply unchecked.
+Routinely deworming with chemicals kills all worms susceptible to chemical & bacterial wormers.
+However, this leaves the resistant worms to lay eggs and multiply unchecked.

-By concentrating high doses of chemical wormers on worms resident in the horse, a gene pool of super resistant worms has evolved that are resistant to all chemical and bacterial wormers.
-With every cycle of deworming their resistance increases, leading to your pasture being infected by a strain of super worm resistant to chemical wormers.
+By concentrating high doses of chemicals on worms resident in the horse, a gene pool of super-resistant worms has evolved that are resistant to both chemical and bacterial wormers.

-This has severe health implications for horses such as anaemia, gut ulceration, colic etc.
+A super-worm infected pasture has severe health implications for horses with conditions such as anaemia, gut ulceration, colic etc.

 Rotational Deworming With Chemicals

-In recent years, the idea that rotational deworming (by using drugs of different classes for each deworming) would overcome worm resistance was much promoted.
+In recent years, rotational deworming (by using drugs of different classes for each deworming) has been promoted as a method to overcome resistance.

 No longer can we rely on rotational worming to kill all horse worms.
 Alarmingly, these three classes of chemical dewormers are the only parasite killing drugs (anthelmintics), the pharmaceutical companies have to offer.